-We believe our existing cash of \$33.7 million as of June 30, 2023, together with the \$2.7 million in net proceeds from the sale of shares of common stock under the BTIG ATM Offering in July 2023, can fund our operations through the anticipated approval of ONS-5010 in the third calendar quarter of 2023 and, potentially through the fourth calendar quarter of 2023.
-We have based this estimate on assumptions that may prove to be wrong, and we could utilize our available capital resources sooner than we expect.
-We may need to raise substantial additional capital to complete our planned ONS-5010 development and commercialization program and continue to operate as a going concern.
-We plan to finance our future operations with a combination of proceeds from future at-the-market offerings, proceeds from potential licensing and/or marketing arrangements or collaborations with pharmaceutical or other companies, the issuance of equity securities, the issuance of additional debt, and revenues from potential future product sales, if any.
+We plan to finance our future operations with a combination of proceeds from potential strategic collaborations, sale of the development and commercial rights to our drug product candidates, the issuance of equity securities, the issuance of additional debt, and revenues from potential future product sales, if any.
 If we raise additional capital through the sale of equity or convertible debt securities, your ownership will be diluted, and the terms of these securities may include liquidation or other preferences that adversely affect your rights as a holder of our common stock.
-There are no assurances that we will be successful in obtaining an adequate level of financing for the development and commercialization of ONS-5010 or any other current or future product candidates.
-Alternatively, we may be required to, among other things, modify our clinical trial plans for ONS-5010 in additional indications, make reductions in our workforce, scale back our plans and place certain activities on hold, discontinue our development programs, liquidate all or a portion of our assets, and/or seek protection under the provisions of the U.S. Bankruptcy Code.
+Further, due to current market volatility, we may be unable to raise additional funds or enter into such other arrangements when needed on favorable terms or at all.
+There are no assurances that we will be successful in obtaining an adequate level of financing for the commercialization of ONS-5010 or the development of any other current or future product candidates.
+Alternatively, we will be required to, among other things, modify our clinical trial plans for ONS-5010 in additional indications, make reductions in our workforce, scale back our plans and place certain activities on hold, discontinue our development programs, liquidate all or a portion of our assets, and/or seek protection under the provisions of the U.S. Bankruptcy Code.